rails/rails/guides/source/active_record_validations.md

 Displaying Validation Errors in Views
 -------------------------------------

-Once you've created a model and added validations, if that model is created via a web form, you probably want to display an error message when one of the validations fails.
+Once you've defined a model and added validations, you'll want to display an error message when a validation fails during the creation of that model via a web form.

-Because every application handles this kind of thing differently, Rails does not include any view helpers to help you generate these messages directly.
+Since every application handles this kind of thing differently, Rails does not include any view helpers to help you generate these messages directly.
 However, due to the rich number of methods Rails gives you to interact with validations in general, you can build your own.
-In addition, when generating a scaffold, Rails will put some ERB into the `_form.html.erb` that it generates that displays the full list of errors on that model.
+In addition, when generating a scaffold, Rails will put some generated ERB into the `_form.html.erb` that displays the full list of errors on that model.

 Assuming we have a model that's been saved in an instance variable named `@article`, it looks like this: